If you want to find a quiet cycling route, there are a number of resources available to help you explore away from the hum of traffic.

 Another really useful resource, if you’re looking for quiet routes, is Sustrans.

 The organisation is responsible for the UK’s National Cycle Network (NCN), which includes a huge number of traffic-free cycle routes that criss-cross the country and range from short stretches to really long adventures.
 They’re also all well signposted.

-An NCN overlay is available in the OS Maps app.
-Openstreetmap, which provides open-source mapping information for apps including Komoot and Ride With GPS, also includes NCN mapping.
+Openstreetmap, which provides open-source mapping information for apps including Komoot and Ride with GPS, also includes NCN mapping.